Last minute push to get voters to the polls in Philadelphia

 RELATED: Road to 270: Biden has options, Trump walks narrow path

-In Southwest Philadelphia, kids as young as 7 were trying to rally people to the polls.
+In Southwest Philadelphia, kids as young as seven were trying to rally people to the polls.

 "I really want a lot of people to have their president of what they want to choose," said seven-year-old Jordan Wleh.